Jonté Buhl

-Jonté Buhl (born April 4, 1982) is a former professional Canadian football cornerback who played four seasons for the Edmonton Eskimos of the Canadian Football League.
+Jonté Buhl (born April 4, 1982) is an American former professional football cornerback who played four seasons for the Edmonton Eskimos of the Canadian Football League (CFL).
 He played college football at Texas A&M University and originally signed with the Atlanta Falcons of the National Football League.

-High school career
+Early life

-Buhl attended John B. Connally High School in Pflugerville, Texas where he was a high school All-American and played both defense and offense positions.
+Buhl attended John B. Connally High School in Pflugerville, Texas, where he was a high school All-American and played both defense and offense positions.
 As a senior, he had 60 tackles and 5 interceptions and rushed for 682 yards and 10 touchdowns.
 In addition to football, he was on the basketball and track teams and was one of the nation's top prep quarter-milers, posting the nation's top indoor 400-meter time (46.77) in 2000.

 College career

 Buhl finished his collegiate career at Texas A&M with 144 tackles, three interceptions, 16 knockdowns, two forced fumbles and two fumble recoveries, including a school-record 98-yard fumble return for a touchdown against Texas his senior year.
 After his senior year, he was named to the 2004 Associated Press Honorable Mention All-Big 12 Team.
 Buhl's cousin, Detron Smith, also played for the Aggies and later for the Denver Broncos.

 Buhl also competed in track for the Aggies, As a freshman, he ran for the indoor 4x400-meter relay that placed seventh at nationals.
 He placed eighth in the indoor 400 in his first conference meet and improved to sixth at the Big 12 outdoor meet.
 He was the team's top entry in the 400 with a best time of 48.21 indoors and 47.03 outdoors.
 After his freshman year, he was named an All-American, but did not compete in track for two years while concentrating on football.
 Buhl had a successful return to the oval, running on the NCAA champion 1600m relay as a senior.